ZilantRobotics/uav_hitl_dynamics/src/dynamics/vtol/README.md

 More details about the structure and meaning of the aerodynamics tables can be found in the [aerodynamics.md](./aerodynamics.md) file.

-To configure the simulator, users should create an instance of `VtolParameters` and `TablesWithCoeffs`, populate them with the desired parameters and coefficients, and pass them to the `InnoVtolDynamicsSim` class during initialization.
+To configure the simulator, users should create an instance of `VtolParameters` and `TablesWithCoeffs`, populate them with the desired parameters and coefficients, and pass them to the `VtolDynamics` class during initialization.